-Another reason is that computational burden is, in fact, relevant.
+Another factor is that computational burden is, in fact, relevant.
 Prior to computers, usable statistics nearly always were those that one could determine confidence limits, etc. analytically (Gaussian, Poisson).
-Now more computationally-intensive approaches are practical.
-But computational practicality remains a severe consideration.
+Now more computationally-intensive approaches are practical - e.g., resampling approaches such as the bootstrap and the jackknife.
+But computational practicality remains a severe consideration, and resampling approaches are not foolproof.